 But is there any way to empirically prove the Quantum Immortality hypothesis?
 Actually, there may be one.
 No, I'm not going to advise you to replicate the Quantum Suicide at home, but pay attention to this: If, against all odds, you find yourself the oldest person on the planet, just like Nemo Nobody did in the Mr.Nobody, or amazingly enough, human immortality had become commonplace due to "immortality technologies" such as advanced gene-editing, nanotechnologies and mind-uploading (that's where we are headed in actuality), then you can be convinced beyond a shadow of a doubt that you are, in fact, subjectively immortal.

 What other ramifications to follow?
 Your subjective quantum immortality coupled with soon-to-be discovered indefinite life extension at the civilizational level would spell out that YOU ARE ACTUALLY TO LIVE FOREVER!
 One can also see a viable resolution to the so-called "Mind-uploading", or Star Trek "Teleportation" dilemmas, questioning whether in those instances you create a copy of yourself but kill yourself in the process.
 By analogy to the previous deliberations, it follows that your consciousness has to "migrate" to your living self, thus making the case for successful consciousness transfer in both methods of disembodiments.

-On this note, my friend, you are to live forever as an individuated evolving consciousness in this illusory Matrix-like Universe where nothing is what it seems...
+On this note, my friend, I'd like to conclude and profess that you are to live forever as an individuated evolving consciousness in this illusory Matrix-like universe where nothing is what it seems.